Why is investing in supermarket real estate worthwhile?

 The supermarket sector is, however, competitive.
 With Mere, a Russian player has joined the lower end of the market.
 After Albert Heijn, Jumbo opened a number of first supermarkets in Flanders in 2020.
 This Dutch supermarket chain has the ambition to establish more than 100 stores in Belgium.
 Jumbo wants to be a cheap supermarket with a concept where, in addition to shopping, consumers can also experience, drink and eat something.
 We also notice this tendency among our other tenants, who have strongly adapted their concepts to this reality in recent years.
 The ‘new format’ Carrefour Express and Market, Proxy Delhaize, Lidl and Spar supermarkets are gems where consumers like to shop.
 In addition, those supermarkets often have an online channel from which the customer is supplied from the store.
 Forum Estates, therefore, focuses its investments on locations and brands that are future-proof and fit in with its strategy.

-Within the Flemish diamond, especially in the city centres, the oversized supermarkets and hypermarkets that focus insufficiently on experience will make way for cosy convenience stores.
-Forum Estates then mainly focuses on local stores of 200 to 2000 m², focusing on convenience and cosy.
+Within the BeNeLux, especially in the city centres, the oversized supermarkets and hypermarkets that focus insufficiently on experience will make way for cosy convenience stores.
+Forum Estates then mainly focuses on local stores of 400 to 2.500 m², focusing on convenience and cosy.
 Therefore, we remain in close contact with our current loyal tenants to develop possible opportunities and new concepts together.

-The Board of Directors recently decided to make a move to the Netherlands.
+The Board of Directors decided early 2021 to further expand to the Netherlands.
 The Dutch supermarket landscape is known as a very consolidated but also very stable market.
 Albert Heijn (35%) and Jumbo (21.5%) together have more than half of the market share in the Netherlands and vigorously defend their market share.
 As in Belgium, the average turnover of Dutch supermarkets increases annually, excluding the current ‘Corona effect’, by approximately 2% per year.
 This is due to the rise in average incomes, smaller households purchasing more ‘ready-to-eat’ meals, and the slight increase in the share of food in total household expenditure.
 Therefore, this market offers Forum Estates the necessary growth perspectives as well as a greater geographical and tenant risk spread.

 The market of Dutch supermarkets is characterised by long, irrevocable leases of at least 5 to 10 years.
 Moreover, the planning permit policy is stringent, which creates a certain scarcity and stability on the market.
 Supermarkets in the Netherlands are often located in the centre of a neighbourhood or city centre, with a number of ‘convenience stores’ such as Kruidvat or a local bakery or butcher located next to it.
 Moreover, Dutch consumers do their shopping almost daily.
 This makes proximity and customer fidelity particularly important and generates great stability for supermarket operators.
 Forum Estates has meanwhile identified a number of interesting supermarket prospects in the Netherlands, of which the first three supermarkets were purchased in May.

-We intend to make Forum Estates the first supermarket real estate fund in the BeNeLux.
-By the end of 2022, we aim to acquire at least another EUR 50 million in supermarket real estate in the Netherlands and to make the Netherlands our second home market.
-The much smaller but interesting Luxembourg market is also currently being investigated.
+We intend to make Forum Estates the first supermarket real estate investor in the BeNeLux.
+In the coming months and years, we will continue to acquire supermarket real estate assets in the Netherlands, so as to consolidate our position in the Netherlands, our second home market.
+While Luxembourg is a much smaller market, Forum Estates consider it as being interesting as well, and already acquired six lettable units in 2021.